Substance Abuse and Addiction Treatment Resources in Flushing

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 While detox is definitely essential, it’s only the initial phase of rehabilitation.
 A detox center only treats the physical aspects of your substance use disorder.
 The real work starts with the spiritual, mental and emotional aspects.
-Facilities like The Recovery Village are an obvious choice for many patients as you have access to medically supervised detoxification as well as inpatient and outpatient treatment programs.

 Recovery Meetings Near You